 To train our agent we use the Advantage Actor Critic (A2C) \cite{mnih2016asynchronous} algorithm.
 To learn the rewards we use the full algorithm presented in Section \ref{sec:methods}.
 We use the same architecture for the reward, policy and value networks, but do not share any parameters.
 The architecture is a ReLU network with 2 convolutional layers followed by 2 fully connected layers.
 For the exact hyper-parameters see Table \ref{table:2d-hp} in Appendix \ref{app:2d-hp}.
 Figure \ref{fig:forward_original} plots the most visited locations for each skill of one run of our algorithm.
 The first few skills visit points near the origin, later skills start moving to harder to reach parts of the state space.
 After roughly $40$ iterations they reach the bottom right part.
 As stated before, this would take unreasonably long when using only random exploration.

 Inspired by the BRAX library \cite{freeman2021brax}, we implemented both the environment and an A2C agent inside a single JAX \cite{jax2018github} compiled function.
 By doing this, the computation graph of the environment and agent are optimized jointly and both run on the GPU.
-This eliminates the need to send data between the CPU and GPU, which is one of the main bottlenecks in RL.
-Using just one NVIDIA RTX 3090 GPU, the training process runs at over one million frames per second, which enables training of agents in just a few seconds.
-This allows us to experiment quickly and at a very low economic and environmental cost.
-We believe this code is useful for the RL community on its own and we will make it available upon publication.
+This eliminates the need to send data between the CPU and GPU which is one of the main bottlenecks in RL.
+Using just one NVIDIA RTX 3090 GPU, the training process runs at over one million frames per second which enables training of agents in just a few seconds.
+This allows us to experiment quickly and at a lower economic and environmental cost.
+We believe this code is useful for the RL community on its own and provide it in the supplementary material.